 We drive past Geyser, the “geyser” which gave its name to all other erupting hot springs.
 You will see one of the most active geysers in the area, Strokkur, spouting up to 90 feet into the air.
 From there you will go to one of the most impressive waterfalls in Europe, Gullfoss (Golden Waterfall).
 Here you will see thousands of tons of icy water thunder majestically down in a double-fall into a deep gorge from the glacier Langjokull.

 The tour ends at your Base Camp on Langjokull.

 Ice walk.
 Easy walk on crampons up on to the ice field where a wonderland of ice sculptures, ridges and deep crevasses awaits discovery.
 Ice climbing and hiking is getting more and more popular as a sport in Iceland, as conditions are quite good most of the year.
 Langjokull is, after the Vatnajokull, the second-largest of the glaciers of Iceland.
-Overnight and dinner at base Camp.
+Enjoy a good night sleep in your luxury vacation with an overnight and dinner at the base Camp.